Vegetarian Samosas with Potatoes and Peas

 - 1⁄3 cup coarsely chopped cilantro leaves and tender stems

 - Mint or tamarind chutney, for serving

-- Make the dough: In a large bowl, add the flour, oil, and salt.
+- Make the dough: To a large bowl, add the flour, oil, and salt.
 Rub the oil into the flour with your hands, then add ⅔ cup cool water.
-Mix with your hand until a dough forms.
+Mix with your hands until a dough forms.